jeremyfelt/must-use-local/README.md

 * Unhook Jetpack SSO locally so that no attempt to use WordPress.com to sign-in is made.

+### Debug

+* Adds Xdebug related information to the Server section of the Site Health Info page.

 ## Other tools

 ### Proxy remote images